Children who have good pain management tend to recover faster. This leaflet contains information about:

 - What side-effects to look out for.

-- How a NCA controls your child’s pain safely.
+- How a NCA manages your child’s pain safely.

 What is a NCA?

 NCA stands for ‘Nurse Controlled Analgesia’.
-This is a type of pain relief that lets the nurse administer pain medicine depending on your child’s needs if your child is unable to do this themselves.
+This is a type of pain relief that lets the nurse administer pain medicine depending on your child’s needs, if your child is unable to do this themselves.
 A small amount of pain medicine is given by pressing a button.
-The pain medicine we usually use is called Morphine, but there are other pain medicines that could be used.
-The doctor will decide which one is best for your child.
+The pain medicine we usually use is called Morphine, but there are other pain medicines that are related to Morphine that may be used.
+The prescriber will decide which one is best for your child.
 All the pain medicines used in the NCA are strong which will help reduce your child’s pain.

 How does it work?

 A NCA machine contains pain medication in a syringe; this is connected to a tiny tube called a cannula.
-This cannula may be put in your child’s hand or arm whilst they are in the operating theatre.
+This cannula may be put in whilst your child is in the operating theatre.
 Connected to the machine is a handset with a button on it.
-When your child has pain or just before a painful procedure the nurse can press this button and the machine will give a small amount of pain relief medication through the cannula in to their vein.
-The machine may also be set so that a small continuous amount of pain relieving medicine is given all the time, in addition to the doses given when the button is pressed.
-The machine will be set especially for your child according to the doctor’s orders.
+When your child has pain or just before a painful procedure the nurse can press this button, and the machine will give a small amount of pain relief medication through the cannula into their vein.
+The machine may also be set so that a small continuous amount of pain-relieving medicine is given all the time, in addition to the doses given when the button is pressed.
+The machine will be set for your child according to the prescriber’s orders.

 Is a NCA safe?

-The machine has been specially set by the doctor or pain nurse specialist so that it will lock for a short period of time after the nurse has pressed the button; this is so that the pain relief medication is given time to work before your child can get some more and to help stop your child from having too much pain medication and becoming too sleepy.
+The machine has been specifically set by the prescriber so that it will lock for a short period of time after the nurse has pressed the button; this is so that the pain relief medication is given time to work before your child can get some more and to help stop your child from having too much pain medication and becoming too sleepy.

 Why can only a nurse press the button?